 So why do some people still buy brands?
 In most scenarios it is familiarity.
 We are all familiar with brands and the images these brands portray actively persuade us that their product is premium and better than their competitors.

-Clinical effectiveness should be no different between branded and generic medicines and usually upon trying generic medicines patients are happy with their treatment.
+Considering both brands and generics their should be no difference in clinical effectiveness between these medicines, and usually upon trying generic medicines patients are happy with their treatment.
 People feel reassured by brands and often require reassurance that the cheaper product is in fact as good.

 This is a question you must take up with your own Doctor/Midwife.
 If pregnant, breastfeeding or hoping to start a family, and about to take antimalarials, it is vital that you discuss this fully with your GP before doing so.